AEYCEN/QuickArmorSwap/README.md

 ## 🪲 Troubleshooting

-#### 1. The screen turns black and the game minimizes after pressing the hotkey
+1. **The screen turns black and the game minimizes after pressing the hotkey**

-- Your game needs to run in windowed or windowed full-screen mode.
+   Your game needs to run in windowed or windowed full-screen mode.
 In native full-screen mode the overlay for displaying the remaining sets is not working and the screen will turn black temporarily.

-#### 2. You want to change the hotkey for the macro
+2. **You want to change the hotkey for the macro**

-- Delete the line with the key `hotkey` in the `settings.txt` file, save it and restart the program in the console.
+   Delete the line with the key `hotkey` in the `settings.txt` file, save it and restart the program in the console.

 *More coming soon...*